hqy117/quanfluence/README.md

-# Quanfluence QUBO Workflow Example
+# Quanfluence QUBO Example

-This guide explains how to create, upload, and execute QUBO using the Quanfluence platform.
+This guide explains how to create, upload, and execute QUBO using the Quanfluence.

 ## Workflow Overview